Published on January 11th, 2022 | by Roger Corbinetti6

 Best of all, it is far cheaper than similar-performance higher-end models.

-One issue most customers encountered is difficulty accessing the filters.
+One issue most customers encounter is difficulty accessing the filters.
 The lid is hard to open, and it takes a bit of effort to remove the filters.
 But with practice, it gets easier.

 Despite its relatively low price, the SharkVac is by no means a low-end pool cleaner.
 It has most of the features of high-end models, and the cleaning performance is just as admirable.